paweljakubas/j-data-analysis/chapters/inverted-table.md

 └───────────────────────────┴───────────────────────────┴───────────────────────────┘
 ```

-`groupByNumeric` function is also defined in j/analysis.ijs
+`groupByNumeric` function is defined in j/analysis.ijs

 In the last example we may wish to maintain `weekno` column.
-The grouping we can also be defined for string values.
+The grouping can also be realized for literal values.

 ```j
    NB.
 Let's add dayOfWeek column to bonds3